NetArena: Dynamic Benchmarks for AI Agents in Network Automation: Experiments

-\item \textit{Routing Misconfiguration (\textbf{Routing}).} Agents diagnose and repair dynamic faults (e.g., broken links or invalid forwarding rules) in a Mininet emulator environment~\cite{mininet}.
+\item \textit{Routing Misconfiguration (\textbf{Routing}).} Agents diagnose and repair dynamic faults (e.g., broken links or invalid forwarding rules) in ~\citet{mininet}.
 This involves issuing diagnostic commands, interpreting outputs, and applying fixes to restore connectivity.
-Safety is evaluated by examining whether modifications improve or unnecessarily alter network state.
-Latency is measured by the number of iterations required to resolve the issue.
-See \S\ref{appendix:route} for details.
+Safety checks whether modifications improve the state without introducing new issues, and latency is measured by the number of iterations to resolution.
+(Details in \S\ref{appendix:route})